Atherys/AtherysDocs/docs/scripting/quests/Writing-a-Quest.md

 There are 2 broadly defined types of quests, and they are both a variation of the same simple plan:

-1. The player picks up the quest ( they meet it's requirements )
+1. The player picks up the quest ( they meet its requirements )
 2. The player accomplishes all tasks contained within the quest ( more on this later )
 3. The player is rewarded for their efforts